LiamJCates/Programming-Notes/C++/Types&Values/typedef.md

 STRICTLY_POSITIVE_INTEGER numEggsInBasket = 4532;

 typedef or type substitution is particularly convenient when dealing with complex types that can have a cumbersome syntax, for example, types that use templates.

+## typedef Structures

+To define an "alias" for struct types:

+typedef struct {
+  member definition;
+  member definition;
+  ...
+  member definition;
+} [struct Type name];

+Then use the alias directly to define variables without using the struct keyword:

+[struct Type name] struct1, struct2;